 A password can be given, too but is not recommended if the URL is specified in a configuration file on disk.

 If no port number is given, Mutt will use the system's default for the given protocol (usually consulting

 The optional path is only relevant for IMAP and ignored elsewhere.

-If Mutt is compiled with POP3 support (by running the configure script with the --enable-pop flag), it has the ability to work with mailboxes located on a remote POP3 server and fetch mail for local browsing.
+Mutt has POP3 support and has the ability to work with mailboxes located on a remote POP3 server and fetch mail for local browsing.

 Remote POP3 servers can be accessed using URLs with the